City of Mercedes owes outlet mall nearly $5 million in sales tax revenue

 "The outlet mall felt like the tax revenue was higher.
 The city was going based on what it was reported to the state comptroller," Saldana said.

-Earlier in June, city commissioners made an agreement with the mall's owner Simon Malls to pay what they owe over the next two years.
+Earlier this month, city commissioners made an agreement with the mall's owner, Simon Malls, to pay what they owe over the next two years.

-City taxpayers will pay the outlet mall $700,000 this year and then another $2 million this fall, followed by quarterly payments of $183,000 until that debt is fully paid off, which should be the end of 2027.
+City taxpayers will pay the outlet mall $700,000 this year and then another $2 million this fall.
+That will be followed by quarterly payments of $183,000 until that debt is fully paid off, which should be by the end of 2027.

 The money the city normally makes off sales tax helps pay for things like police salaries, fire services, streets and drainage.